The words ‘insider trading’ might conjure images of certain celebs behind bars … but do you really know what insider trading is?

 The current maximum prison sentence for insider trading is 20 years.
 The maximum fine is $5 million for individuals and $25 million for entities.

 And it’s not like you’ll hold on to some of the extra profits.
 The civil penalty for a violator could be an amount up to three times the profit gained or loss avoided as a result of the insider trading violation.

 Insider trading can be tough to prove, so there isn’t just one way that it’s monitored.
 Here are some key ways the SEC keeps tabs on potential insider trading activities:

 - Surveillance: Feel like someone’s watching you?
 They might be if you’ve been up to no good in the stock market.
 The SEC has plenty of tools to help them sniff out illegal insider trading, and they get very curious when someone makes huge profits around the same time as big company news or earnings reports.

 - Tip-offs: Whistleblowers are a thing.
 Plenty of insider trading is tipped off to government agencies from other insiders or traders who get jilted by the insider trade.
 The SEC gets a ton of calls about potential insider trading.
 While not all of them will turn into criminal cases, plenty of insider trading cases have started this way.

-- Other sources: Insider trading leads can come from other sources as well, like FINRA, media reports, etc.
+- Other sources: Insider trading leads can come from other sources as FINRA, media reports, and so on.

 In my Trading Challenge, I’m looking to help emerging traders by teaching them the things I’ve learned in my 20+ years in the stock market.

-I’ve created video lessons, webinars, and an active chat room community to help support your studies … I want to teach you how to work the market the right way so that you can set yourself up for long-term, sustainable career as a trader.
+I’ve created video lessons, webinars, and an active chat room community to help support your studies … I want to teach you how to work the market the right way so that you can work toward a long-term, sustainable trading career.